Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 106.  ### Question106
-Which of the following describe Test Driven Development? choose 2 answers
+Which of the following describe Test Driven Development? (choose two answers)

 - [x] A Software Development technique based on automated tests.
 - [ ] A predictable way to develop working, well-organized code.
 - [ ] Having Testers in the development process.
-- [ ] An increment and emergent approach to Software design.
+- [ ] An Increment and emergent approach to Software Design.
 - [ ] Creating a manual test script before writing code.

 _[⬆ Back to Top](#table-of-contents)_